iamyojimbo/docker-nginx-php-fpm/README.md

 ##Dependencies
 I use `docker-compose` to link the containers.

-I had trouble installing this on OSX, but found some useful information here: [https://github.com/docker/compose/issues/271](https://github.com/docker/compose/issues/271).
+I had trouble using this on OSX, but found some useful information here: [https://github.com/docker/compose/issues/271](https://github.com/docker/compose/issues/271).
 Note that I installed Docker using Kitematic.

 ##Usage
 Simply run `docker-compose up -d` from the root of the directory.
 It will build images of, and then run services of everything specified in the `docker-compose.yml` file.